-All statistical analyses were performed in GraphPad Prism.
-Unless otherwise noted, data is presented as mean \pm SD.
+Statistical Analysis: All statistical analyses were performed in Graph-Pad Prism.
+Unless otherwise noted, data was presented as mean \pm SD.
 All statistical comparisons were made using a two-tailed t-test.
-Significance is calculated and reported as for p<0.05, for p<0.01, for p<0.001, and for p<0.0001.
+Significance was calculated and reported as for p < 0.05, for p < 0.01, for p < 0.001, and for p < 0.0001.